ckeditor/ckeditor4-docs/guides/widget_sdk/tutorial_1/README.md

 	}

 <p class="tip">
-	You can also <a href="https://github.com/ckeditor/ckeditor-docs-samples/tree/master/tutorial-simplebox-1">download the whole plugin folder</a> including the icon, the fully commented source code, and a working sample.
+	You can also <a href="https://github.com/ckeditor/ckeditor-docs-samples/tree/master/tutorial-simplebox-1">download the entire plugin folder</a> including the icon, the fully commented source code, and a working sample.
 If you have any doubts about the installation process, see the <a href="https://github.com/ckeditor/ckeditor-docs-samples/blob/master/README.md">instructions</a>.
 </p>

 ## Working Example